Tony Boselli: Professional career

-Boselli was selected as the second pick of the 1995 NFL Draft, the first-ever draft pick of the new Jacksonville Jaguars franchise.
+Boselli was selected as the second pick of the 1995 NFL draft, the first-ever draft pick of the new Jacksonville Jaguars franchise.
 As a result of his professional success and local popularity, Jacksonville-area McDonald's restaurants offered the "Boselli Burger" in his honor for a period of time.

-He was selected by the Houston Texans in the 2002 expansion draft.
-He spent the entire season on injured reserve and retired following the conclusion of the season.
+He was selected by the Houston Texans with the first pick in the 2002 expansion draft.
+He spent the entire season on injured reserve and retired in July 2003.
 Boselli has blamed the end of his career on mistakes made during a surgery on his left shoulder.

 As a sign of his success in Jacksonville, on October 8, 2006, he was the first player inducted into the Pride of the Jaguars (the team's Hall of Fame) and signed a symbolic one-day contract allowing him to retire officially as a Jaguar.
 Boselli was inducted to the Pro Football Hall of Fame on February 10, 2022, becoming the first Jaguars player to receive the honor.